 Digital clone: a few weeks of work versus several months

 In 2016, ADM delivered the traffic management systems for the Amsterdam city tram and subway system.

 “As part of this large-scale project, ADM’s experts used the platform we provided to create what is known as a digital clone (or digital mock-up) and demonstrated to our Amsterdam client the viability of the proposed solution.

 Where a traditional model would have taken several months, the digital clone only required a few weeks of work, including validations,” Belahcen says.

 Technology partner DXC Technology has been supporting Alstom since 2015.
 With more than 137,000 employees, including 3,000 in France, DXC Technology is one of the major players in IT services in the world.
 Alstom’s private cloud, public cloud, and legacy infrastructure environments are operated by DXC Technology’s technical teams.

 A secure and scalable hyperconverged platform

 In response to the successful project for the city of Amsterdam, DXC Technology, with the support of its manufacturer and publisher partners — in this case VMware — integrated a Dell EMC VxRail™ hyperconverged platform combined with a software-defined data center (SDDC) and VMware Cloud Director™.
-For more than 15 years, DXC has been developing IT solutions that leverage VMware technologies to modernize data centers and integrate with public clouds, modernize applications and transform security.
+For more than 15 years, DXC has been developing IT solutions that leverage VMware technologies to modernise data centres and integrate with public clouds, modernise applications and transform security.